JoJo (wrestling): Other media

 Offerman was part of the main cast for the first season of the reality television show Total Divas produced by WWE and E!.
 The show began airing in July 2013.
 Offerman was replaced by Summer Rae for the second season.

 Personal life

-Offerman was in a relationship with WWE wrestler Windham Rotunda, better known as Bray Wyatt.
+Offerman was in a relationship with former WWE wrestler Windham Rotunda, better known as Bray Wyatt.
 They had two children together.
 Rotunda and Offerman became engaged on April 28, 2022; however, Rotunda died of a heart attack on August 24, 2023.